Name: NRA Range Safety Officer Course

 Question: If I'm under the age of 18 can I come and take part in this course ?

-Answer: No, you must be at least 21 years of age to take this course.
+Answer: No, you must be at least 21 years of age to take the Range Safety Officer course.

 Question: I would like to get my Concealed Carry Permit in New York City.
 But NYC requires "A statement

 indicating that the applicant has been trained or will receive training in the use and safety of